Password protect a PDF for free

 Try our free PDF password protection tool

-When you password protect a PDF, you keep sensitive information secure, giving you control over who can access it.
-It also helps ensure your documents comply with GDPR and other data protection standards, providing peace of mind when sharing files.
+When you password protect a PDF, you can control access and keep your sensitive information secure It also helps ensure documents containing sensitive data are encrypted to comply with GDPR and other data protection standards – so you can share your files without worrying.

 Password protect PDF files in just a few clicks

 Use the free online PDF password protection tool from Adobe Acrobat to keep your files secure.
-Simply click ‘Add a Password’ to encrypt your PDF and restrict access to only those you authorize.
+Simply click ‘Add a Password’ to encrypt your PDF and restrict access to only those you authorise.

 Protect sensitive content in your PDF

-Handling personally identifiable information like dates of birth or addresses?
-Password protect your PDF using our free online tools to ensure only those you authorise can access the document.
-This is crucial if you want to ensure you’re compliant with GDPR guidelines.
+Learning how to password protect a PDF is critical, especially when handling personally identifiable information like dates of birth or addresses.
+You can encrypt your PDF using our free online tools to ensure only those you authorise can access the document.
+This is crucial if you want to remain compliant with GDPR guidelines.

 Restrict unauthorised people from accessing your PDF file

-Want to make sure your files are locked down to unauthorised viewers?
+Protect your PDF files from unauthorised viewers.
 Use our free Adobe Acrobat online tools to password protect your PDF and keep prying eyes locked out.
 Only those you’ve permitted can access your PDF file.

 Create a strong password for your PDF

-Passwords should be strong and secure – otherwise what's the point?
-Create a password to protect a PDF for free using Adobe Acrobat online tools and we'll use established standards to tell you whether it's up to scratch.
+Passwords should be strong and secure to give you peace of mind that sensitive data stays protected.
+Create a password to protect a PDF for free using Adobe Acrobat online tools, and we'll use established standards to tell you whether it's up to scratch.

 No need to install any software